AliyunContainerService/pouch/docs/features/pouch_with_runV.md

 ## Architecture

-Supporting hypervisor-based OCI runtime is one of Pouch's goals.
-Pouch allows users to decide which kind of container to create.
-So with a unified entry of Pouch's API, users can create both hypervisor-based containers and LXC-based containers.
+Supporting hypervisor-based OCI runtime is one of PouchContainer's goals.
+PouchContainer allows users to decide which kind of container to create.
+So with a unified entry of PouchContainer's API, users can create both hypervisor-based containers and LXC-based containers.
 With two kinds of carriers above, user's application can flexibly choose runtime on demand.

-Here is the architecture of Pouch's supporting both runV and runC:
+Here is the architecture of PouchContainer's supporting both runV and runC:

 ![pouch_with_runv_architecture](../static_files/pouch_with_runv_architecture.png)

 ## Prerequisites Installation

-Before installing, We should remind one important thing: **Pouch with runv can only work on PHYSICAL MACHINE**.
+Before installing, We should remind one important thing: **PouchContainer with runv can only work on PHYSICAL MACHINE**.
 Nested VMs currently are not supported yet.
 In addition, we should make sure that `containerd` and `pouchd` are already installed on the physical machine which is described in [INSTALLATION.md](../../INSTALLATION.md).

 Make sure things above have been done.
 And then there are another three prerequisites to install before experiencing hypervisor-based containers: